 Welcome to a little quiet corner of Rhodes that will reveal all the charms of the Dodecanese away from mass tourism.
-As soon as you reach the Panorama Hotel you’ll be impressed by the kindness of Lena and her French partner Yves who have poured their love into this place.
-The Panorama is ideal for a stay of at the very least 3 days so that you can really learn about the place, culture and nature of the area.
+As soon as you reach the Panorama Hotel you’ll be impressed by the kindness of the owner, and her dream team of women, who have poured all their love into this place.
+The Panorama is ideal for a stay of at least 3 days so that you can really learn about the place, culture and nature of the area.
 Outdoor activities abound, while the property itself boasts tasty cuisine along with services such as Wi-Fi internet and laundry.

 Good value and great flavors

-To put it simply, the Panorama hotel offers very good value for money.
-All rooms offer a majestic sea view, and come either with a large double bed or two single beds.
-The sea-view balcony (hence the name Panorama) is great to sit and relax on, while modern comforts such as AC, in-room fridge, and Wi-Fi in common areas are all there.
+To put it simply, the Panorama Ηotel offers very good value for money.
+Most of rooms offer a majestic sea view, and come either with a large double bed or two single beds.
+The sea-view balcony (hence the name Panorama) is great to sit and relax on, while modern comforts such as AC, in-room fridge, and Wi-Fi in rooms and common areas are all there.

 Breakfasts are optional, and if you do opt for a morning meal you’ll find a hearty and healthy one full of local products and flavors.
-The best part about being hosted by a Greek-French couple is that you get hearty Mediterranean cuisine with a touch of Gallic finesse and lots of fine wine.
+The best part about being hosted by a Greek with a food-love culture is that you get hearty Mediterranean cuisine with a touch of finesse and lots of fine wine.
 Fresh salads, fine Greek cheeses and tasty cold cuts are all on the menu, as well light dishes with strong focus on local ingredients.
 If you’re there in Summer don’t forget to try the homemade sorbets with fresh fruit!
+You’ll be happy to know that the property boasts HACCP certification for food safety too.

-Lena also encourages you to try the local cuisine nearby, with three seafood ‘tavernas’ right on the quiet and very clean beach in Gennadi – perfect for lunch after some swimming in the crystal waters or for dinner as the sun sets!
+Beyond the premises, the staff also encourages visitors to try the local cuisine nearby, with three seafood ‘tavernas’ right on the quiet and very clean beach in Gennadi – perfect for lunch after some swimming in the crystal waters or for dinner as the sun sets!

 Lots to see and do outdoors, with many hidden treasures